abelloch/imagegalleryapp/README.md

 •	JUnit

-Good Practices
-We have followed object-oriented programming principles and SOLID best practices to ensure that our code is robust, maintainable and extensible.
+Good Practices : We have followed object-oriented programming principles and SOLID best practices to ensure that our code is robust, maintainable and extensible.

-#  API Features
+#  API Features:

 1. See Images all of them or sear by ID
 •	Endpoint: GET /tutorials
 •	Description: Allows you to view all the tutorials available in the database.